PatchaIT/TheRenewTTS/ReadMe.txt

 So I started reworking it, I splitted into different libraries, I made their threading systems compatible on multiple scripts and so on.
 But then I thought the best and most complete way to put their features at work was on the same script where they came from.
-So that's how it ended up I reworking the whole `TheNewTTS script`, creating this `TheRenewTTS script` version.
+So that's how I ended up reworking the whole `TheNewTTS script` and creating this `TheRenewTTS script` version.

 Enjoy.